Industry News & Trends

 - the part they can play in both making it easier to remove and prevent revictimisation, as well as rescue victims and prevent further harm;

 - the support they can provide to hotlines, police and ultimately their own customers in a safe and secure online environment.

 Discussions can be difficult to initiate as CSAM is a sensitive and often taboo topic.
 Therefore, in addition to developing tools, the investment in Trust and Safety is a strong way to address the important role the technology sector have in CSAM removal.
 They can also promote their support by lobbying for policy changes on a national level.

 We know that creating a national hotline is complex, involves many stakeholders and requires significant time and dedication.
 INHOPE is about creating global access to public reporting and we support prospective hotline organisations in the target country every step of the way.
 We use our prominent voice to assist in the hard conversations with law enforcement or government or tech companies to ensure success in establishing a hotline.
 A national hotline helps provide the structure to tackle the problem as its core.
 The relationships built on the ground create a foundation for future cooperation, while being part of the INHOPE network provides continuous growth and long-term support.

-Sign up for the first INHOPE Seminar on creating a hotline now.
+Sign up for one of our INHOPE Seminars on creating a hotline.
 Learn more about the process of setting up a hotline from, our Partnerships and INHOPE Network Expansion Lead, Samantha Woolfe.

-Sign up for the first INHOPE Seminar on creating a hotline now.'
+Sign up for one of our INHOPE Seminars on creating a hotline.'